 For those interested, here is the Sino-Nasal Outcome Test (SNOT-22) that people took before and after the 30 days of nasal irrigation, and which is used in many sinusitis studies.
 Note that some of the questions, in my mind, are bizarre as a measure of sinusitis symptoms and totally not appropriate, especially these 3 questions: Sad?
 Embarrassed?
 Frustrated/restless/irritable?
 And some of the questions are too vague.
 They list "post nasal drip" which is vague.

-Where is a question about "phlegm dripping down the throat", and even perhaps "gagging on phlegm" or "constantly clearing throat"?
+Where is a question about "mucus dripping down the throat", and even perhaps "gagging on mucus or phlegm" or "constantly clearing throat"?
 Where is "waking up with a daily sore throat"?
 How about "constant headaches", or "constantly feeling sick", or "need to sleep semi-sitting up"?
 These are descriptions people give me again and again.
 So eh... the test could use improvement.

 Bottom line: People with chronic sinusitis have for years been doing nasal saline irrigation to help treat sinusitis symptoms.
 It helps the symptoms a little, but typically doesn't cure.
 From Medscape:

 In patients with chronic rhinosinusitis (CRS), addition of budesonide to daily large-volume, low-pressure saline sinus irrigation might lead to improved outcome, but the findings are not clear-cut.

 "In this study, we found that patients in both the nasal-saline-alone and nasal-saline-with-budesonide groups improved, but patients in the budesonide group experienced a greater improvement," Dr. Jay F. Piccirillo of Washington University School of Medicine in St. Louis, Missouri, told Reuters Health by email.